jim3/Parts-IMS-CLI/README.md

 The `createPart()` function creates a part in the inventory.
 The create command has the following parameters:

--   part number - The part number of the part to create.
--   description (or part type) - The description of the part to create
--   quantity - How many of the part to create.
--   cost - The cost of each fastener.
--   TODO: add more info...

 **Read**

 The `readPart()` function reads all of the parts from the inventory.